Toxic Shock Syndrome

 - Severe pain in an infected wound or injury.

 Other TSS symptoms may include:

-- Severe flu-like symptoms, such as muscle aches and pains, stomach cramps, a headache, or a sore throat.
+- Severe flu-like symptoms, such as muscle aches, stomach cramps, a headache, or a sore throat.

 - Redness inside the nose and mouth.

 - Scaling, peeling skin, especially on the palms of the hands and soles of the feet.

 Having sudden, severe symptoms is one of the most important clues that you may have toxic shock syndrome.
 If you think you have TSS, get medical care right away.